JetBrains/lets-plot-docs/README.md

   - source/\_static/ - standard Sphinx folder that contains custom static files (such as style sheets or script files).
   - source/\_templates/ - standard Sphinx folder for custom templates.
   - source/examples/ - directory with example notebooks.
+  - source/kotlin_examples/ - directory with example notebooks for Lets-Plot-Kotlin.
   - source/ext/ - contains the custom Sphinx extensions.
   - source/python/
     - source/python/pages/ - static pages of the documentation site in the ReST format.